 After missing the Northern Lights in Alaska, I traveled to Iceland, December 4-9, 2007.
 Iceland is a Scandinavian country lying between Norway and Greenland.
-It is an island nation with a peninsula resembling a crab with its pinchers jutting from the northwest.
+It is an island nation with a peninsula resembling a crab with pinchers jutting from the northwest.

 Iceland is warmed by the Gulf Stream.
 People like to say, "Iceland is green, and Greenland is covered with ice."

 Icelanders teach us!
 They thrive on an island in the North Atlantic under harsh conditions by making the most of what they have.
-They utilize hot springs, heating their cities with geothermal energy.
+They utilize the hot springs, heating their cities with geothermal energy.

 Reykjavik is the northernmost capital, and daylight at noon was like twilight.